Othaya Constituency

 Othaya Constituency is an electoral constituency in Kenya.
 It is one of six constituencies in Nyeri County.
-Othaya Constituency comprises Othaya division of Nyeri County.

-The constituency was established for the 1966 elections.
+Othaya Constituency comprises Othaya division of Nyeri County and was established for the 1966 elections.
+It has a population of 91,081 people (2019 census).

 Othaya is the main town located in this constituency.
-Mwai Kibaki, the former president of Kenya, has been the Othaya MP since 1974.
-Earlier he had been the MP of Doonholm Constituency (now Makadara).
+Mwai Kibaki, the former president of Kenya, was the Othaya MP since 1974 until 2013.
+He had earlier been the MP of Doonholm Constituency (now Makadara).